Yrkrass/ftp/readme.md

 ```

 Don't forget to add the FtpServiceProvider to your config/app.pphp file.
 Also, I sugges you use an alias.
-The class responsible for the Ftp connexion is known as `connexion`.
+The class responsible for the Ftp connection is known as `connection`.

 ```php
 	./config/app.php